The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 I wrote about this in 2014, click here

-ECLIPS have developed the JMIC further and developed the Joint Modular Intermodal Logistics System (JMILS).
+ECLIPS has developed the JMIC further and developed the Joint Modular Intermodal Logistics System (JMILS).

 JMILS streamlines the ‘factory to firing point’ logistics chains.